gzmatte/YAWT/README.md

 # Yes Another Windows Tweaker
 - Not selling this.
-Personal USE ONLY.
+I do this for me only.

 # What is this?
 - A personal project, to optimize Windows 10 for GAMING, with a bunch of tweaks, programs, all to get the best fps and lowest possible latency without corrupting the respective OS.